 Finally, the majority believes that the Agreement's monetary penalties of up to \$15 million per year for instances of non-compliance with rulings confirming violations of enforcement requirements is an adequate compromise position.
-It is also pleased to see the maximum penalty indexed for inflation, although it notes the version of the TPA it was provided to review has yet to set a specific date as to when that indexing begins.
+It is also pleased to see the maximum penalty indexed for inflation.
 However, this majority stresses that it continues to examine the efficacy of this provision and notes that its past satisfaction therewith has been and remains based in large part on the finding of a proper balance between the size of the penalty on the one hand and the strength of environmental cooperation (and associated funding commitments) mandated by the Agreements and the need to ensure that parties commit the requisite resources to enforce domestic environmental laws and regulations on the other hand.